dnlam/fastblog/_pages/about.md

 permalink: /about/
 ---
 Hi there,
-I am Lam DINH, I graduated from Ha Noi University of Science and Technology  (Vietnam) in 2016 with a degree in Electronics and Telecommunications Engineering.
+I am Lam DINH (Ngoc-Lam DINH), I graduated from Ha Noi University of Science and Technology  (Vietnam) in 2016 with a degree in Electronics and Telecommunications Engineering.
 My training mainly focused on several areas: Digital Signal Processing, Wireless Communication and Embedded Programming.
 Then, I continued my study with a special interest in Signal Theory, Wireless Telecommunications and Optical Networks at Universidad Politecnica de Valencia (Spain) in 2017.

 My Master's degree is jointly awarded by the École Normale Supérieure Paris Saclay (France) and the Universidad Complutense de Madrid (Spain) in 2019.
 The courses are related to the application of molecular photonics to telecommunications and biosensors.